 About Wowza stream sources

 The Wowza Streaming Cloud service uses servers on multiple continents to receive source video and deliver transcoded streams.
-A Wowza stream source provides an entry point into Wowza Stream Cloud that automatically detects the broadcast location of your source encoder or camera and uses the closest ingest point based on a DNS query.
+A Wowza stream source provides an entry point into Wowza Streaming Cloud that automatically detects the broadcast location of your source encoder or camera and uses the closest ingest point based on a DNS query.